Staro Sajmište: Before 1941

 In the period between the World Wars, settlements began to form on the left bank of the Sava river, closer to Belgrade, as the only existing settlement on the marshy territory of today's Novi Beograd at that time was the village of Bežanija, quite far away from Belgrade.
 Construction of the King Alexander Bridge lasted from 1930 to 1934, and the filling and embankment of the Sava bank began in 1936.

-In the 1930s members of Belgrade's affluent elite began to buy land from the villagers of Bežanija, which at that time, administratively spread all the way to the King Alexander Bridge, which was a dividing point between Bežanija and Zemun.
+During the 1930s, members of Belgrade's affluent elite began to buy land from the villagers of Bežanija, which at that time, administratively spread all the way to the King Alexander Bridge, which was a dividing point between Bežanija and Zemun.
 From 1933 a settlement, consisting mostly of individual villas, began to develop.
 Also, a group of White Russian emigrants built several small buildings, mostly rented by the carters who carried goods across the river.
 As the settlement, which became known as New Belgrade, was built without building permits, authorities threatened to demolish it, but in 1940 government officially "legalized the informal settlement of New Belgrade".
 Prior to that, the city already semi-officially recognized the new settlement, as it helped with building its streets and pathways.
 By 1939 it already had several thousands inhabitants, a representative in the city hall, and was unofficially called New Belgrade.

 It was decided to build the fairgrounds complex adjoining to the already existing settlement.
 The foundation stone was ceremonially placed on 6 June 1937.
 It was built in three months and the facility was open on 11 September 1937.
 It was the site of the new Belgrade fair (hence the name) with modern and artistic buildings and constructions, including high metal spike construction, which became known as the Central Tower.
 Designed by the architects Milivoje Tričković, Rajko Tatić and Đorđe Lukić, it was envisioned as the monumental modern complex, with the Central Tower as the domineering motif.
 Around it, pavilions for the exhibitions were built: five Yugoslav, one for the “Nikola Spasić Foundation” and national pavilions of Italy, Czechoslovakia, Romania, Hungary and the Dutch company Philips.
 The complex included: 17,000 m2 of roofed exhibition space, 20,000 m2 of open exhibition space, 25,000 m2 of lawns and flower beds and 22,000 m2 of roads and paths.